The Lottie Project

 The Lottie Project is a children's novel by English author Jacqueline Wilson.
 It is illustrated by Nick Sharratt.
-The book is different from most Jaqueline Wilson books, as they are mostly told by characters who are not popular in school and are usually bullied by the popular students.
+The book is different from most Jacqueline Wilson books, as they are mostly told by characters who are not popular in school and are usually bullied by the popular students.

 Plot

 Charlotte Alice Katherine Enright (who prefers to be called Charlie, but is called Charlotte by her current teacher) is an eleven-year-old girl who lives with her mother, Jo, in a flat.
 She is the most popular girl in her school and because of that, she has a lot of friends.
 And of which her two best friends are called Angela Robinson and Lisa Field.
 When her class's form teacher, Mrs. Thomas, goes on maternity leave, she is replaced by a strict woman called Miss Beckworth, whom Charlie immediately dislikes.
 She insists on calling the class by their birth names, including addressing Charlie as Charlotte (even though that Charlie explained that everybody calls her Charlie) and she also forces Charlie to sit next to an intelligent boy, James "Jamie" Edwards, whom Charlie hates.
 Miss Beckworth sets the class a history project on the Victorians, and Charlie assumes that the topic will be boring and decides not to listen for the first lesson – until she finds a picture of a Victorian servant girl who looks just like her.
 Charlie decides to write a diary, told from the point of view of her character Lottie who is eleven years old, like Charlie; however she has left school to become a servant!